Class of '44: Reception

 The film received moderate and poor reviews upon its release.
-Although several venues granted free, or discounted, admission for moviegoers who graduated from high school in 1944, the film did not fare very well at the box office, mostly attributed to the film's breaking the "arty" format of the first film for a more standard approach, and the omission of any mention of the first film.
-The movie slipped into obscurity, and although Summer of '42 has been on DVD for several years, where it has been a relative commercial success, Warner Brothers released Class of '44 on made-to-order DVD in 2010.
+Although several venues granted discounted or even complimentary admission for moviegoers who graduated from high school in 1944, the film was a box office bomb which was mostly attributed to the film's more standard structure when compared to the "arty" approach of the first film; the absence of one of the main characters; and no reference to any of the events of Summer of '42.
+The movie slipped into obscurity, and although Summer of '42 has been available on DVD for several years, where it has been a relative commercial success, Warner Brothers released Class of '44 on made-to-order DVD in 2010.

-The film was spoofed in the December 1973 issue of Mad magazine as "The Clods of '44."
+The film was parodied in the December, 1973 issue of Mad magazine as The Clods of '44.